MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 Within a Behavior Pack, every GameTest consists of a few elements:

 - **A structure** which defines the physical environment for the test as well as any starting entities.
-Within Minecraft, you can create new structures by designing them out (typically in Creative Mode) and then placing a Structure Block.
+Within Minecraft, you can create new structures by designing them out (typically in Creative Mode) and then placing a Structure Block nearby.
 You can then use the Structure Block to save out the results to disk.
 This creates an .mcstructure file which you can add to your test.

 When GameTests are run in Minecraft, your structure will be loaded and expanded into Minecraft.
-You should note that this Structure will be instantiated in a generally flat world, broader world, so you'll want to ensure that any mobs are penned into the structures you create.
+You should note that this Structure will be created and run in a generally flat broader world, so you'll want to ensure that any mobs are penned into the structures you create.

 GameTests then use JavaScript code to define the test, including: